-- > The operational control approach was used for the consolidation of emissions. - indirect emissions (Scope 2 Market-based): - for the emission factors relating to the national residual mixes, the sources used are: - " for European countries "AIB" (Association of Issuing Bodies-2021) - " for the USA "US Environmental Protection Agency"; - for the countries for which the emission factors relating to the residual mixes are not available, the emission factors applied for the location-based approach were used; - where there are supply contracts from renewable sources, the associated emission factors have instead been considered; - > The gas considered for calculating emissions is CO2. - indirect emissions (Scope 3): - to calculate the emissions of the various categories, the emission factors of BEIS and DEFRA were used for all countries; - for emissions from business trips by car or taxi, where data on kilometres travelled were not available, estimates were made based on the total cost of the trip and the average cost per kilometre; - For business trips, where data was only available on the amount spent, estimates were made based on emissions from similar trips by category to calculate the resulting emissions.
+indirect emissions (Scope 2 - Market-based):

+- for the emission factors relating to the national residual mixes, the sources used are: - " for European countries "AIB" (Association of Issuing Bodies-2022); - " for the USA "US Environmental Protection Agency"; - for the countries for which the emission factors relating to the residual mixes are not available, the emission factors applied for the location-based approach were used; - where there are supply contracts from renewable sources, the associated emission factors have instead been considered; - the gas considered for calculating emissions is CO2.

+indirect emissions (Scope 3):

+- emission factors from the Department for Energy Security and Net Zero and the Department for Environment Food & Rural Affairs (DEFRA) for all countries were used to calculate the emissions of the different categories; - for emissions from business trips by car or taxi, where data on kilometres travelled were not available, estimates were made based on the total cost of the trip and the average cost per kilometre; - for business trips (air travel, train travel, hotel stays), where data was only available on the amount spent, estimates were made based on emissions from similar trips by category to calculate the resulting emissions.